openedx-unsupported/ease/Readme.md

 	Submits test data found in directories within the tests folder to the xserver and displays results.
 See tests/simple_essay for an example of how to format files.
 You need payload.json, wrong.txt, and answer.txt to make a test.

+Testing:

 Tests can be run by running nosetests in the tests directory.
+Make sure the test server is running first!